Green-Software-Foundation/certification/planning/Applicant-Guide.md

 ### Approved

-Your submission passes all three gates.
+Your submission passes the review.
 What happens next:

 1. GSF issues a certificate on the badging platform with a unique certificate ID (format: `GSF-SCI-YYYY-NNNNN`).
 2. Your submission is published to the public GitHub repository (`greensoftware-foundation/sci-certifications`) with your contact email redacted and a certificate metadata header added.